renero/causal-graph/docs/_build/html/_sources/contributing.rst.txt

 Contributing
 ============

-We love your input!
 We want to make contributing to CausalGraph as easy and transparent as possible.

 Development Process
 -----------------

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.